danielbohannon/Invoke-Obfuscation/README.md

 ----------
-In the Fall of 2015 I decided to begin researching the flexibility of PowerShell's language and began cataloguing the various ways to accomplish a handful of common techniques that many attackers use on a regular basis.
+In the Fall of 2015 I decided to begin researching the flexibility of PowerShell's language and began cataloguing the various ways to accomplish a handful of common techniques that most attackers use on a regular basis.

 Initially focusing on encoded command and remote download cradle syntaxes,